alaydeliwala/Website/README.md

-# Website
+# [Inactive] Website
-The source code for www.alaydeliwala.com
+Source code for alaydeliwala.com from the summer of 2018 to summer of 2019!

+Built using ReactJSx and deployed using heroku!